-- The PhotoVoice Empowerment Project equips individuals with lived mental health and co-occurring experiences with the resources of photography and narrative in confronting internal and external stigma and overcoming prejudice and discrimination in the community. - The Wellness and Recovery Education for Acceptance, Choice and Hope (WREACH) Speakers' Bureau develops individuals with lived mental health and co-occurring experiences to effectively present their recovery and resiliency stories in various formats to a wide range of audiences, such as health providers, academic faculty and students, law enforcement, and other community groups. - Staff lead and support the Committee for Social Inclusion.
+- The PhotoVoice Empowerment Project equips individuals with lived mental health and co-occurring experiences with the resources of photography and narrative in confronting internal and external stigma and overcoming prejudice and discrimination in the community. - The Wellness and Recovery Education for Acceptance, Choice and Hope (WREACH) Speakers' Bureau encourages individuals with lived mental health and co-occurring experiences, as well as family members and providers, to effectively present their recovery and resiliency stories in various formats to a wide range of audiences, such as health providers, academic faculty and students, law enforcement, and other community groups. - Staff leads and supports the Committee for Social Inclusion.
 This is an alliance of community members and organizations that meet regularly to promote social inclusion of persons who use behavioral health services.
-The committee promotes dialogue and guides projects and initiatives designed to reduce stigma and discrimination, and increase inclusion and acceptance in the community. - Staff provides outreach and support to consumers and family members to enable them to actively participate in various committees and sub - committees throughout the system.
-These include the Mental Health Commission, the Consolidated Planning and Advisory Workgroup and subcommittees, and Behavioral Health Integration planning efforts.
-Staff provides mentoring and instruction to consumers who wish to learn how to participate in community planning processes or to give public comments to advisory bodies. - Staff partner with NAMI Contra Costa certified facilitators to offer self-help groups for people diagnosed with mental illness who want to get support and share experiences in a safe environment.
+The committee promotes dialogue and guides projects and initiatives designed to reduce stigma and discrimination, and increase inclusion and acceptance in the community. - Staff provides outreach and support to peers and family members to enable them to actively participate in various committees and sub -committees throughout the system.
+These include the Mental Health Commission, the Consolidated Planning and Advisory Workgroup and sub-committees, and Behavioral Health Integration planning efforts.
+Staff provides mentoring and instruction to consumers who wish to learn how to participate in community planning processes or to give public comments to advisory bodies. - Staff partner with NAMI Contra Costa to offer a writers' group for people diagnosed with mental illness and family members who want to get support and share experiences in a safe environment.

-3. Program: Mental Health Career Pathway Program
+3. Program: Mental Health Career Pathway Program -- WET

-The Mental Health Service Provider Individualized Recovery Intensive Training (SPIRIT) is a recovery-oriented peer led classroom and experientially based college accredited program that prepares individuals to become providers of service.
+- a.
+Scope of Services - The Mental Health Service Provider Individualized Recovery Intensive Training (SPIRIT) is a recovery-oriented peer led classroom and experientially based college accredited program that prepares individuals to become providers of service.
 Certification from this program is a requirement for many Community Support Worker positions in Contra Costa Behavioral Health.
 Staff provide instruction and administrative support, and provide ongoing support to graduates who are employed by the County.